ProcessEight/m23-example-modules/htdocs/app/code/ProcessEight/ModuleManager/README.md

 ## Add a new command
 See `\ProcessEight\ModuleManager\Command\Module\BinMagentoCommandCommand` for a complete example

 This class is a standard Symfony Console Component class.
+The purpose of this class is to take the input from the CLI, then pass it to the Pipeline/Stage class and execute the Pipeline.

 The `processPipeline` method performs the same purpose as the `processPipeline` method in the Pipeline classes.